+- Help find and reserve meeting spaces for committees.

+- Pre-sort and categorize ideas by committee

-- Help find and book meeting space for committees. - Provide data on community demographics and amenities (city maps and studies). - Provide information on the capital budget and other materials to guide facilitators and Budget Delegates. - Serve as a liaison between Budget Delegates and City departments.
-Work with departments to obtain feedback on projects, including feasibility and cost estimates. - Support and advise facilitators and Budget Delegates. - Help resolve conflicts.
+- Provide data on community demographics and amenities (city maps and studies).

+- Provide information on the capital budget and other materials to guide facilitators and Budget Delegates.

+- Serve as a liaison between Budget

+Delegates and City departments.
+Work with

+departments to obtain feedback on

+projects, including feasibility and cost

+estimates.

+- Support and advise facilitators and Budget Delegates.

+- Help resolve conflicts.